 Tropes associated with Laurence Olivier include:

-- Dramatic Pause: This anecdote by Peter Ustinov, Olivier's Spartacus co-star on the Jack Paar Show demonstrates Olivier's tendencies toward this.
+- Dramatic Pause: This anecdote by Peter Ustinov, Olivier's Spartacus co-star, on the Jack Paar Show demonstrates Olivier's tendencies toward this.

-- Sesquipedalian Loquaciousness: If his acceptance speech of an honourary Oscar at the 1979 Academy Awards ceremony is anything to go by.
+- Sesquipedalian Loquaciousness: If his acceptance speech of an honorary Oscar at the 1979 Academy Awards ceremony is anything to go by.
 Actually, it is said that this speech was intended as a little dig at the American Academy over how they would applaud anything even if they didn't understand it.
 However, judging by some of his other interviews and comments, he really was that poetic.